Zimpler/hiring/README.md

  * ruby developers
  * in the cloud
  * not agreeing about which text editor is the best
- * in a startup of five
+ * in a startup of eight
  * in Gothenburg, Sweden

 ## We like: